UPCEA Marketing Conference Emphasizes Role of Social Media

 OU Outreach Marketing and Communication Interim Director Jerry Jerman attended the seminar.
 Also attending from Outreach were Marketing/PR Specialist Gina Montoya; University Student Programs Specialist Jeff Roby; Marketing/PR Specialist Melissa Caperton; and IT Support Technician Laura Stone.
 They attended informational presentations, collecting information that will facilitate continuing improvements in marketing to lifelong learners.

 “This year’s seminar was much different than the last time I attended,” Jerman said.
 “Previously, the emphasis was on print and a limited amount of online promotion.
-The focus at this conference was almost entirely on social media and online marketing.”
+The focus of this conference was almost entirely on social media and online marketing.”

 Featuring sessions that showed conference attendees ways to improve aspects of their online marketing strategy, including presentations on the analytics of website evaluation, client management systems and customer relations management, the focus on online marketing speaks to the increasing role of social media as an integral part of reaching out to and connecting with current and prospective students as well as the broader community.